AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow.md

 **B) Onboard traits against customer IDs via inbound data files**.
 This option applies to use case B from [1.
 Defining Your Use Case](people-based-destinations-workflow.md#defining-your-use-case).
 When targeting your audience based on purely offline activity, you need to qualify customer IDs for onboarded traits through [inbound data files](../../integration/sending-audience-data/batch-data-transfer-explained/inbound-file-contents.md).

-## 5. Create or Label Data Sources and Onboard Hashed Email Addresses {create-label-data-sources}
+## 5. Create or Label Data Sources and Onboard Hashed Email Addresses {#create-label-data-sources}

 Depending on the type of customer IDs that you have in Audience Manager (see [3.
 Identify the Type of Customer IDs (CRM IDs) That You Have](people-based-destinations-workflow.md#identify-customer-id), you will find yourself in one of the following scenarios: